 - Return to Panajachel

-If your destination isn’t in one of the villages mentioned, you will need to tell the boat driver where your accommodation is (either name of town or name of accommodation).
+If your destination isn’t in one of the villages mentioned, you will need to tell the boat driver where your accommodation is (either name of the town or name of the accommodation).
 Only then will he drop you off at your desired dock.

-6 Best Ways to Get From Antigua to Lake Atitlan
+6 Best Ways To Get From Antigua to Lake Atitlan

 Now we have established which village in Lake Atitlan we will be going to from Antigua, we will now talk away the different ways to go there.
 We’ll cover all the best options – from safest to quickest to most economical.